IN THE MOUNTAINS OF FIRE

 I rise, straightening slowly, shoving myself upright against my body’s protests.
 I accept my aches as an appropriate preview of the hell awaiting me.
 I always thought it a trite sentiment, to hope to bring as many of the enemy with me as I can; I never guessed what it'd feel like to actually mean it.

 (Last year I spent New Years losing my virginity–oh, terrifying joy!
 I thought for sure that lightning would strike me down the very next morning.
-But when the sun shone clear and warm, I figured God had bigger fish to fry than me.)
+But when the sun shone clear and warm, I figured that God had bigger fish to fry than me.)

 Makhliya assesses me where I lean against a boulder.
 Without a word, she reaches into her skirt pocket and pulls out a leaf.
 I can read in her face that she thinks this the worst thing in the world for me—in the long term.
 But I take the greenfire anyway, staring evenly at her staring at me.
 We both know the score—I’m in no shape to fight otherwise.
 The bitterness of the leaf tastes sweet to me, as the energy tingles down my throat and up my brain and soon I can muster up the soldiers that Cyran has assigned to me.